HOME | THE SERIES/VOLUMES INDEX | EXHIBITIONS | ABOUT US | CONTACT US | DOING AWAY WITH THE "ISSUE"

 (Premiered on YouTube 6 August 2020)

-ABOUT the 7 August-released new album by The Microphones titled Microphones in 2020, Crack Magazine's Emma Garland put her approach to the work this way: "Trundling through an expansive but fraught landscape, the narration is preoccupied with minutiae because the true meaning is so large, so fundamental, itís best stirred up through feeling rather than explained."
+ABOUT the 7 August-released new album by Olympia, Washington-based the Microphones titled Microphones in 2020, Crack Magazine's Emma Garland put her approach to the work this way: "Trundling through an expansive but fraught landscape, the narration is preoccupied with minutiae because the true meaning is so large, so fundamental, it’s best stirred up through feeling rather than explained."